hashicorp/terraform-provider-null/website/docs/resource.html.markdown

 * `triggers` - (Optional) A map of arbitrary strings that, when changed, will force the null resource to be replaced, re-running any associated provisioners.
+* `sensitive_triggers` - (Optional) A map of arbitrary strings that, when changed, will force the null resource to be replaced, re-running any associated provisioners.
+These values are all marked as sensitive and will thus not be displayed in a plan.

 ## Attributes Reference